RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 When the process encounters a break point, the program will stop running.
 You can press the F5 key or click the Continue button from the debug panel to continue running the program.

+**Note**: Program cannot jump out of a subroutine through this operation in UniVerse.

 ![](../img/debug_continue.png)

 ### Step over

 The step over function allows you to run the program line-by-line.
 Press the F10 button or click the Step Over button from the debug panel to run one line of the program.

+**Note**: Program cannot jump out of a subroutine through this operation in UniVerse.

 ![](../img/debug_step_over.png)